 By encouraging a love for reading and writing composition, we aim to inspire the children to engage fully with the imperative life skills literacy brings.

-Please see below the English curriculum plan.
+Please see below the English curriculum plans and resources.